MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 1. Click on the hyper-link shown as in the dialog above.
 1. Open ICD.log in a text editor and its contents should indicate the error.

+> [!NOTE]
+> If you have made several attempts, check the time stamps in the log.
+This will help you check only the current issues.

 ### Issue – Provisioning package built successfully but failed to apply.

 **Symptoms**